How Conservation Helps Fill in the Gaps of History

 In honoring these stories we recognize the significance of histories unwritten.
 We ensure true stories are told and uphold collective memory, painting a fuller picture of American history.
 These locations provide the roots.
 They give us an opportunity to grow, something that can only be accomplished if we recognize what we once were and where we need to grow from.

 Telling the Story

-Blackwater National Wildlife Refuge seeks to honor this historic location by working alongside the Harriet Tubman Underground Railroad State Park and Harriet Tubman Underground Railroad National Historic Park to develop interpretive trails.
-As a land management organization, the Service must balance the needs of wildlife with the needs of the public and so the parcel will be appropriately divided for outdoor recreation including hiking, birding, hunting, and fishing.
+Additionally, Blackwater National Wildlife Refuge seeks to honor this historic location by working alongside the Harriet Tubman Underground Railroad State Park and Harriet Tubman Underground Railroad National Historic Park to develop interpretive trails.
+As a land management organization, the Service must balance the needs of wildlife with the needs of the public and so the remainder of the parcel will be appropriately divided for outdoor recreation including hiking, birding, hunting, and fishing.

 The refuge hopes that by telling this history they can attract the attention of new visitors.

 “I think there’s a certain interest out there and folks typically are drawn to national parks for history, but we have our own set of history to offer,” says Historic Preservation Officer Wood.
 “Our unique piece is once you come for the history you’ll end up learning more about conservation.”